nilssjostrom/pyanova-api/README.md

 2. I had a similar problem with motor-control.

-3. I made device_state publicly available as in: cooker.device_state (a shorthand to get complete info on state)
+3. I made raw_device_state publicly available as in: cooker.raw_device_state (a shorthand to get complete info on state), as well as a polished version in cooker.device_state, and a few other properties such as cooker.job_end_time and job_start_time

 # pyanova-api
 A Python 3 library for programmatically accessing WiFi-enabled Anova sous vide cookers through the Anova API.